michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 For network performance tests, Iperf2 and Iperf3 have overlapping feature sets.
 Iperf2 is better for multicast and other media flows.
 Use Iperf3 for more typical IT workload or public Internet tests.
+No matter which version you use, you need to install Iperf on two devices.
+One simulates a server and listens for incoming connections, while the other plays the client role and sends simulated data to the server.

 :::